SampleEnvironment/SECoP/protocol/specification/syntax.rst

 .. rubric:: Compatibility

-The specification is intended to grow and adopt to new needs.
-(Related issue:
+The specification is intended to grow and adapt to new needs.
-:issue:`038 Extension mechanisms`.)
 To futureproof the the communication, the following messages MUST be parsed and treated correctly (i.e. the ignored_value part is to be ignored).

+.. dropdown:: Related issues

+    | :issue:`038 Extension mechanisms`

 Any SEC node **MUST** accept the following messages and handle them properly: